facebookresearch/tacto/README.md

 This package provides a simulator for vision-based tactile sensors, such as [DIGIT](https://digit.ml).
 It provides models for the integration with PyBullet, as well as a renderer of touch readings.
+For more information refer to the corresponding paper [TACTO: A Fast, Flexible, and Open-source Simulator for High-resolution Vision-based Tactile Sensors](https://arxiv.org/abs/2012.08456).

 NOTE: the simulator is not meant to provide a physically accurate dynamics of the contacts (e.g., deformation, friction), but rather relies on existing physics engines.